cancervariants/metakb/README.md

 cp ~/YOUR/PATH/TO/mimTitles.txt data/omim/omim_<date>.tsv  # replace <date> with date of data acquisition formatted as YYYYMMDD
 ```

+### Environment Variables

+MetaKB relies on environment variables to set in order to work.

+* Always Required:
+  * `UTA_DB_URL`
+    * Used in Variation Normalizer which relies on UTA Tools
+    * Format: `driver://user:pass@host/database/schema`
+    * More info can be found [here](https://github.com/GenomicMedLab/uta-tools#connecting-to-the-database)
+* Required when using the `--load_normalizers_db` or `--force_load_normalizers_db` arguments in CLI commands
+  * `RXNORM_API_KEY`
+    * Used in Therapy Normalizer to retrieve RxNorm data
+    * More info can be found [here](https://github.com/cancervariants/therapy-normalization#setting-environment-variables)
+  * `DATAVERSE_API_KEY`
+    * Used in Therapy Normalizer to retrieve HemOnc data
+    * More info can be found [here](https://github.com/cancervariants/therapy-normalization#setting-environment-variables)

 ### Loading data

-Once Neo4j and DynamoDB instances are both active, and necessary normalizer data has been placed, run the MetaKB CLI with the `--initialize_normalizers` flag to acquire all other necessary normalizer source data, and execute harvest, transform, and load operations into the graph datastore.
+Once Neo4j and DynamoDB instances are both running, and necessary normalizer data has been placed, run the MetaKB CLI with the `--initialize_normalizers` flag to acquire all other necessary normalizer source data, and execute harvest, transform, and load operations into the graph datastore.

 In the MetaKB project root, run the following: